apophys/SublimeManpage/README.md

 # Config

-Package is shipped with default configuration prepared for C language - sections 2, 3 and 3p (system calls, function calls)
+Package is shipped with default configuration prepared for C language - sections 2, 3 and 3p (system calls, function calls).
+You can edit the configuration via the menu entry.

+    Preferences -> Package Settings -> SublimeManpage -> Settings - Default

 ```json
 {